Skip to main content

 Consortia

-In general, a group of organisations, companies, and/or people forming a grouping to achieve common interests and buying power.
+In general, a group of organisations, companies, and/or people forming a group to achieve common interests and buying power.
+Consortia are sometimes referred to as “TMCs” or travel management companies.
+Viewership of contracted Consortia rates in GDS is restricted to travel agencies using authorisation codes.

 Conversion rate